End

 Support provided by The Salvation Army to people experiencing homelessness

-340,000 sessions of care to people at risk of or experiencing homelessness
+Provided more than 333,000 sessions of care to people at risk of or experiencing homelessness

-A person in a bed
+person sleeping in bed

-747,000+ crisis beds to people experiencing homelessness
+Provided over 653,000 crisis beds to people at risk of or experiencing homelessness

 Hear from four of our frontline caseworkers as they share the challenges and realities of supporting people experiencing homelessness.